PiJoules/bug-free-palm-tree/README.md

 If an incorrect expectedAnswers format is provided for a given answerType, an Exception is thrown.

+(For the examples below with multilne strings for questionText, json does not accept this type of multiline string, only newlines.
+These multiline strings are only here as an example of the field usages.)

 #### TrueFalse
 expectedAnswer is a boolean
 ```json